camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/publish-public-processes.md

 <img src={SelectStartEventImg} style={{width: 800}} alt="Start event of a human workflow" />

-3. Ensure that the start event is a [none start event](../../bpmn/none-events/none-events.md#none-start-events).
-If it isn't, change the start event type accordingly using the **wrench tool**.
+1. Ensure the start event is a [none start event](../../bpmn/none-events/none-events.md#none-start-events).
+If it is not, change the start event type accordingly using the **wrench tool**.
-4. Use the blue **form icon** to open the form browser.
+2. Use the blue **form icon** to open the form browser.
 If the icon does not appear, select the start event again.
-5. Select the form you have created and click on **Embed** to confirm.
+3. Select the form you have created and click on **Embed** to confirm.

 <img src={EmbedStartFormImg} style={{width: 400}} alt="Embedding a start form" />

 You can preview the embedded form by clicking the **form icon** again.

-## Enable the public access
+## Enable public access

-To enable the public access, follow these steps:
+To enable public access, follow these steps:

 1. Open the **Publication** section in the **properties panel** (not the tab of the same name) and activate the toggle.